armanbilge/BIOINF702/assignment3.md

 implementation, little serious effort has been made in this area [@LWZ09].
-Proteins are generally modelled on the atomic level, where each atom is represented by three coordinates (either using the Cartesian system or the torsion-angle system), such that a protein consisting of $n$ atoms has
+Proteins are generally modelled on the atomic level, where each atom is represented by three coordinates (either using the Cartesian system or the torsion-angle system), such that a protein model consisting of $n$ atoms has
 $3\left(n-1\right)$ degrees of freedom [@XZ12].
 For example, the beta subunit of haemoglobin consists of nearly 5000 atoms for some 15000 degrees of freedom [@Kav+98].
-The number of atoms also provides a lower bound on the number of particles considered in an accurate physical model, which must also consider the solvent.
+The number of atoms also provides a lower bound on the number of particles considered in an accurate physical model, which must also model the solvent.
-Unfortunately it is infeasible to complete such calculations on a realistic time scale.
+Unfortunately it is infeasible to complete the calculations necessary for a complete simulation on a realistic time scale.

-These limitations force the use of various approximations in the form of mathematical, statistical, and computational techniques.
+This limitation forces the use of various approximations in the form of mathematical, statistical, and computational techniques.
 From this perspective, the protein structure prediction problem is framed as an optimisation problem where the key challenges are deriving a scoring